- Download our Abu Dhabi Schools Guide

 Driving in Abu Dhabi is best done with care.
 The authorities have zero tolerance for drinking and driving, and the smallest level of alcohol in a person's bloodstream can result in jail time.
 Expats who have committed road offences will also be unable to leave the UAE before they have paid their traffic fines.

 Even though expats are likely to see other drivers ignore red lights and speed limits, there are cameras at many intersections and fines are high.
-Unfortunately, despite having excellent road infrastructure, car accidents are among the leading causes of deaths in the UAE.
+Unfortunately, despite having excellent road infrastructure, car accidents are among the leading causes of death in the UAE.

 Taxis in Abu Dhabi